 But we don't want to blame winter for everything.
-There are other causes for chapped lips.
+There are other causes of chapped lips.
 You notice a direct effect when too much alcohol has flowed.
 Alcohol dehydrates.
 The lips usually feel it first.
 Even if you are under a lot of stress, they will dry out faster.
 And then there is the nutrient deficiency as a possible cause.
 If all else fails, you can have it checked out.
 However, the right care usually makes a huge difference.

 Good lip care promotes regeneration

-Provide protection from the cold and dehydration.
+- Provide protection from the cold and dehydration.
 So make sure your lip balm contains wax .

-Support skin renewal with nourishing ingredients.
+- Support skin renewal with nourishing ingredients.
 Actually logical, right?
 Not even close.
 Many lip balms are still full of mineral oils.
 They don't take care of your delicate lip skin at all.
 Better choose lip care with vegetable oils .

 ☝️ Note: Mineral oils only seal the skin against water loss.
 This purely occlusive, i.e. closing, effect is not enough for dry lips.
 They need real care!

-Which ingredients go well in lip balm
+Which ingredients go well in lip care

 Ricinus Communis (Castor) Seed Oil

-form waxes a protective film on the sensitive lips and give them more shine.
+Waxes form a protective film on sensitive lips and give them more shine.
 They have a strong moisturizing effect and ensure a long-lasting feeling of care.
 Beeswax develops a kind of depot effect.
-It gradually releases the active ingredients to the skin over a long period of time
+It gradually releases the active ingredients into the skin over a long period of time.

-🌱 For vegans there are herbal alternatives such as candelilla wax ( Euphorbia Cerifera (Candelilla) Wax/Cera) or berry wax ( Rhus Verniciflua Peel Wax/Cera ; however, it has a less film-forming effect, which affects the protective effect1).
+🌱 For vegans there are herbal alternatives such as candelilla wax ( Euphorbia Cerifera (Candelilla) Wax/Cera) or berry wax ( Rhus Verniciflua Peel Wax/Cera ; however, it has a less film-forming effect, which affects the protective effect 1 ).

-Butyrospermum Parkii (Shea) Butter
+Butyrospermum Parkii (Shea) butter

 Butter is thicker than oil.
 This ensures that shea butter protects your lips for a long time.
 At the same time, it softens the skin and promotes its regeneration - an important point in lip care!
 It helps acutely and makes your lips more resistant.